Fox Soccer: History

 The network's soccer coverage was not limited to game play; Fox Soccer aired reruns of Dream Team, a British soap opera that aired in the UK on Fox Soccer's corporate cousin Sky One until 2007 and focused on a fictional Premiership team.
 The channel also televised a live soccer talk-show, Fox Football Fone-in, featuring viewer calls and predictions for that weekend's Premier League matches.
 During the Premier League term, Fox Soccer also produced and aired a couple of studio-based shows surrounding its game coverage.

-In 2006, Fox Soccer announced that they had dropped coverage of other sports other than soccer.
+In 2006, Fox Soccer announced that they had dropped coverage of sports other than soccer.
 Amongst the leagues dropped were Super Rugby (rugby union), the Australian Football League (the principal Australian rules football league), and the Australian National Rugby League.
 The Super 14 games resided on Setanta Sports USA until it went off the air in early 2010, while ESPN offers the AFL.
 In return, Setanta gave Fox Soccer the rights to some national team matches that would not otherwise air live.
 After Setanta's demise in the US, News Corporation acquired most of Setanta USA's former rights and created the new Fox Soccer Plus as a second broadcast outlet.

 Fox Sports World originally filled out its schedule with an eclectic mix of programming; among the sports featured (either in anthology form or actual events) were motorsports (prior to News Corporation's acquisition of SPEED, now Fox Sports 1), cricket, pool, darts, and extreme sports.
 It also aired the Final Four of the Euroleague in basketball; that league is now more extensively covered by NBA TV.
 Cricket, pool and darts currently see American coverage on Willow and ONE World Sports, which also now broadcasts some Sky Sports programming.

 Until the middle of 2012, the morning hours on non-game days (when the English and European afternoon is timed to in the United States) and some odd afternoon half hours were slotted with paid programming time until additional loops of Fox Soccer News and Sky Sports News were placed in those slots.

 The 720p high definition simulcast of Fox Soccer launched in January 2010.
 The signature promo voice of the network was Jimmy Hodson.